Quick tip: A high Hb is often not due to a primary haematological problem.

 A history should concentrate on;

-According to BSH guidance if there is a count of 0.5-1 x 109 and no end organ damage or probable cause from the history then no further investigations may be required.
-If however, there is a probable cause that merits investigation, end organ damage or eosinophilia over 1 x 109 then further investigation is merited.
+According to BSH guidance if there is a count of 0.5-1.5 x 109 and no end organ damage and a probable cause from the history then no further investigations may be required.
+If however, there is a probable cause that merits investigation, end organ damage or eosinophilia persistently over 1.5 x 109 then further investigation is merited.
 This would traditionally be with haematology unless there is a recent history of foreign travel and suspicion of helminthic infection in which case an infectious disease referral may be more appropriate.

 Causes of raised ferritin (e.g. >300 µg/L in men and postmenopausal women; >200 µg/L in premenopausal women-check local reference ranges)